bounswe/bounswe2016group6/README.md

 Our notion of teacher and student is different from that of traditional approach.
 Every user of our platform will be a student.
-On top of that, high-rating users will have the opportunity to become teachers.
+On the other hand, for being a teacher one is expected to sign up as a teacher in the first place.
 For more information, please refer to our [Wiki page](https://github.com/bounswe/bounswe2016group6/wiki) to see what is currently going on such as our requirements, initial plan and research topics.